 In older versions of LOTOS-EUROS, fire emissions were assigned to the second model layer.
 Since Version 2.2.002 fire emissions are distributed over the vertical with half of the emissoins divided over the layers covering altidudes between altitude of plume bottom ('apb') and the mean altitude of maximum injection ('mami'), and half of the emissions devided over the layers covering altitudes between mean altitude of maximum injections and altitude of plume top ('apt') with weighing on layer thickness.
 The layer containing mean altitude of mean injection is counted twice, guaranteeing maximum injection in that layer with a very simple approach.
 When the mean altitude of maximum injection is above the model top, fire emissions are not taken into account.
 Altitude of plume bottom is only available since July 2018.
-When altitude of the plume bottom is not available, the altitude of the plume bottom is estimated to be 300 m lower than 'mami'.
+When altitude of the plume bottom is estimated to be 300 m lower than 'mami'.
 When 'mami' is equal to zero, a smouldering fire is assumed and emissions are injected at surface level.